Herbherth/GDScript-Quality-of-Life/README.md

 If you really like it and feel like [buying me a piece of cake](https://herbherth.itch.io/gdscript-quality-of-life-plugin) for my efforts, it would be greatly appreciated, thank you!

 ## Installation:
-- Soon you will be able to install via [Godot Asset Store](https://godotengine.org/asset-library/asset).
+- Easiest way: install via [Godot Asset Store](https://godotengine.org/asset-library/asset/3179).

+OR:

 - Download and unzip the plugin at `res://`, in the end your project should have this path: `res://addons/ScriptEditorQoL`.
 - Make sure to enable the plugin at `Project -> Project Settings -> Plugins`

-- As simple as that, have fun with your new quality of life GDScript.
+As simple as that, have fun with your new quality of life GDScript.

 ## Tutorial:
 The line is updated as soon as you press `Enter` to change the line.